Rakeela/dragora-notes/2021-4-14-Eighty-Fourth.md

 This makes a complete mockery of the expense of healthcare.
 It was in the 70s cost-effective for the USA to eradicate a disease ABROAD.
 Yet today we can't eradicate a disease that is supposedly wrecking the global economy?
 This speaks of extraordinary falsehood and suggests that if we installed a Glasswall, we would learn a great many unusual things about our political leaders.

 ---
+The same people who castigated me for doing nothing always refused to provide assistance or make resources available for things to be done.
+I think they were projecting.
+I think they were trying to do nothing and they were scapegoating me for it.
+I was willing to do other things, but the only thing they would actually *cooperate* with was sex.  *Everything* else was "too expensive", such that I have consistently gotten the impression that our society is *massively impoverished*.

+I don't think our society is massively impoverished.
+I think that humanity really is at apex wealth.
+I think our society is just corrupted and hateful, entrenching dishonest people at the expense of everyone else.
+We'd be better off with a sortition system.
+It would put "stupid" and "incompetent" people into power... and, failing to know that doing literally anything is too expensive, those stupid and incompetent people would proceed to get stuff done.

+On the cheap, judging by the smallpox campaign!
+Our ancestors were stupider, sicker, and more mentally ill than us!
+They didn't know what they couldn't do, and so they did tons of stuff that we of today's world "know" is impossible.

+---
 Back to [[day-post-archive]]